freeplane/docs/src/docs/getting-started/Distributions.md

 # Distributions for Apple macOS

+The bundled macOS distributions use Java 21.
+Their minimum supported macOS version is macOS 14.

 * **Freeplane-xxx-intel.dmg**: distribution with embedded Java for macOS with an Intel or Apple M1/M2/... processor
 * **Freeplane-xxx-apple.dmg**: distribution with embedded Java for macOS with an Apple M1/M2/... processor.